matthewn4444/Lightpack-Filter-and-API/nodejs/lightpack/README.md

 2. Make sure you follow the [prerequisites (step 1-5)](https://github.com/matthewn4444/Lightpack-Filter-and-API/wiki/Building-the-Source#prerequisites).
 You can also modify the *config.txt* to set the nw.js version to compile.

-3. Run **build.py** to build the project
+3. Run **build.bat** to build the project

 4. It will compile to the Release folder (../../Release)

 **Linix/Mac**

 2. You need config.gypi.
-In this directory, run the configuration (Node webkit 0.13.0 was used) `$ nw-gyp configure --target=0.13.0`
+In this directory, run the configuration (Node webkit 0.13.0 was used as an example) `$ nw-gyp configure --target=0.13.0`

 3. TODO